 Establishing an endowment fund with the Foundation is an investment in the future of Island kids.
 You can be confident that the value of your gift will be maximized over time by an expert investment management team, guided by the policies and procedures of Children’s Health Foundation of Vancouver Island.

 The benefits of donating securities versus cash for gifts made during your lifetime also apply when using securities to fulfill a charitable bequest.
 You can completely eliminate any capital gains tax by donating securities “whole” (or “in specie”) to the Foundation through your estate.

 For more information, go to our Gifts of securities page.

 Everyone who makes a legacy gift to Children’s Health Foundation of Vancouver Island is welcomed into our Queen Alexandra Legacy Circle.
 It’s our way of honouring your generosity and commitment to children’s health care.

 As a member of our Legacy Circle, you will receive important updates on programs of the Foundation and special invitations to annual events such as our Holiday Tea.

 Whether you have left a gift to Children’s Health Foundation of Vancouver Island or are considering one, please let us know so we can celebrate and honour your generosity in a way that is meaningful to you.

 Making a legacy gift is an important decision that requires thoughtful planning.

-If you, or your advisor, have questions about leaving a legacy or any other type of gift and wish to discuss this in confidence, please email Kelsi Langdon or phone 250-940-4950 ext.106.
+If you, or your advisor, have questions about leaving a legacy and wish to discuss this in confidence, please email our team or phone 250-940-4950.